Polyphenol: Research

 Polyphenols are a large, diverse group of compounds, which makes it challenging to determine their biological effects.
 They are not considered nutrients, as they do not contribute to growth, survival, or reproduction, nor do they provide dietary energy.
-Therefore, they do not have recommended recommended daily intake levels, such as those for vitamins, minerals, and fiber.
+Therefore, they do not have recommended daily intake levels, such as those for macronutrients and micronutrient (vitamins and minerals).
 In the United States, the Food and Drug Administration issued guidance to manufacturers that polyphenols cannot be mentioned on food labels as antioxidant nutrients unless physiological evidence exists to verify such a qualification and a Dietary Reference Intake value has been established – characteristics which have not been determined for polyphenols.

 In the European Union, two health claims were authorized between 2012 and 2015: 1) flavanols in cocoa solids at doses exceeding 200 mg per day may contribute to maintenance of vascular elasticity and normal blood flow; and 2) olive oil polyphenols (5 mg of hydroxytyrosol and its derivatives such as oleuropein complex and tyrosol) may "contribute to the protection of blood lipids from oxidative damage", if consumed daily.

-As of 2022, clinical trials that assessed the effect of polyphenols on health biomarkers are limited, with results difficult to interpret due to the wide variation of intake values for both individual polyphenols and total polyphenols.
+As of 2022, clinical trials that assessed the effect of polyphenol-rich diets on health biomarkers are limited, with results difficult to interpret due to the wide variation of intake values for both individual polyphenols and total polyphenols.

 Polyphenols were once considered as antioxidants, but this concept is obsolete.
 Most polyphenols are metabolized by catechol-O-methyltransferase, and therefore do not have the chemical structure allowing antioxidant activity in vivo; they may exert biological activity as signaling molecules.
-Some polyphenols are considered to be bioactive compounds for which development of dietary recommendations was under consideration in 2017.